tdiesler/wildfly-camel/examples/camel-rest/README.md

 Camel REST Example
 ------------------

-This example demonstrates how to write JAX-RS REST routes with the WildFly Camel Subsystem.
+This example demonstrates how to write JAX-RS REST routes with JBoss Fuse on EAP.

-The example demonstrates two methods for creating JAX-RS consumer endpoints using the [Camel REST DSL](http://camel.apache.org/rest-dsl.html) and using the [CamelProxy](http://camel.apache.org/using-camelproxy.html) in conjunction with the WildFly JAX-RS subsystem.
-These methods are alternatives to using the CXFRS and Restlet component consumer endpoints **which are not currently supported by the WildFly Camel Subsystem**.
+The example demonstrates two methods for creating JAX-RS consumer endpoints using the [Camel REST DSL](http://camel.apache.org/rest-dsl.html) and using the [CamelProxy](http://camel.apache.org/using-camelproxy.html) in conjunction with the EAP JAX-RS subsystem.
+These methods are alternatives to using the CXFRS and Restlet component consumer endpoints **which are not currently supported by JBoss Fuse on EAP**.

 A JAX-RS producer example is demonstrated with the [camel-restlet component](http://camel.apache.org/restlet.html).